Eliminating Quantization Errors in Classification-Based Sound Source Localization: Loss functions

 \section{Loss functions}

-Once an appropriate label distribution has been established, our next task is to design a reasonable loss function $\mathcal{L}$ in Eq.~\eqref{eq:deep_metric} to train the DNN for yielding a predicted distribution that closely matches the label distribution.
+Once an appropriate label distribution has been established, our next task is to design a reasonable loss function $\mathcal{L}$ in Eq.~\eqref{eq:deep_metric} to train the DNN for yielding a predicted distribution closely matching the label distribution.

-We believe that a reasonable $\mathcal{L}$ should have two key properties: (i) the direction of the backpropagated gradient should always be correct, and (ii) the magnitude of the backpropagated gradient should be proportional to the deviation from the training target to the DNN's output $\boldsymbol{\kappa}$.
-However, none of the common loss functions, including CE, BCE, and MSE, satisfies the both properties for soft labels, as will be analyzed in Section \ref{subsubsec:anal2}.
-This analysis motivates us to derive the NLAE loss and MSE (wo) loss in Section \ref{subsubsec:NLAE}, which satisfies the two properties simultaneously.